advaitbd/tldrbot/README.md

 # TLDRBot

 A powerful Telegram bot that enhances group productivity through AI-powered conversation management, bill splitting, and media handling.
-Built with Python and modern AI models, TLDRBot helps teams stay organized and efficient in their group chats.
+Built with Python and modern AI models, tldrbot helps teams stay organized and efficient in their group chats.

 ## 🌟 Key Features